jsa4000/NET-Framework-Projects/README.md

-# NET-Framework-Snippets
+# Framework .NET Snippets

-This is a repository for useful perjects and snippets using visual studio and NET framework
+This is a repository for useful snippets using visual studio and Framework .NET.